Honoring the Source

 Youssouf Koumbassa, Moustapha Bangoura, Sidiki Sylla, Bountouraby Kouyate, Rokiakemoko Sano, Aisha Bangoura, Salia Camara, Bangaly Sylla Cisse, Makiti Niak, Alya Sylla, Seny Daffe, Mouminatou Camara, Djeneba Sako, Nafi Diabate, Abdoulaye Sylla, Ismael Kouyate and Fara Tolno.

-And my drum teachers ~
+And drum teachers ~

 Bolokada Conde, Alya Sylla, Sekou Sano, M’Bemba Bangoura, Namory Keita, Sayon Camara and Ismael Bangoura.